wesamhaboush/configuration-maven-plugin/README.md

 # Notes

-This project has also 4 other sample ways to achieve something similar using various other mechanisms from the maven world:
+This project has also 4 other sample projects to achieve something similar using various other mechanisms from the maven world:

 * Using Ant
 * Using Maven Profiles